MrBacanudo/SkulHardModeMods/README.md

       * You can find this by right clicking Skul on Steam -> Properties -> Local Files -> Browse
     * BepInEx must be extracted to the game's root folder (i.e. you must see `winhttp.dll` and `doorstop_config.ini` in that folder)
     * The other two must be extracted inside the `2020.3.34` folder (the same folder!)
+    * The state of your Skul folder should then be:
+        1. Original Skul game files (we don't replace anything!)
+        2. `BepInEx` folder
+        3. `2020.3.34` folder, with about 79 files and no folders inside
+        4. `doorstop_config.ini` and `winhttp.dll` files
 3. Edit the new `doorstop_config.ini` file inside the game folder:
     * Change the last line from `dllSearchPathOverride=` to `dllSearchPathOverride=2020.3.34`
 4. Download the mods!
 Latest one here: https://github.com/MrBacanudo/SkulHardModeMods/releases/latest
 5. Put the mods you want into the `BepInEx/plugins` folder inside your game folder
+    * If the `plugins` folder doesn't exist, create it inside `BepInEx`
     * You're allowed to mix or just use what you want!

 Enjoy!